 In this dessert, we have all the players.

 The sneaky little trick to getting a similar gingersnap vibe is two things:

-Cocoa Powder for darkness and Low Carb Brown Sugar for a hint of molasses.
+Cocoa Powder for darkness, Low Carb Brown Sugar and a hint of molasses.

-All mixed up into a thick and dough that you GUARANTEED want to eat raw.
+All mixed up into a thick and dough that you will GUARANTEED want to eat raw.

 Press that lovely brownie mix into a square pan and sprinkle it with more chocolate.

 Soft like a brownie but thinner with a little more body, like a cookie.